Giving your files meaningful names

 These variables are further documented in the table below.

-Variable name Description
+Variable name | Description |

-where n is a number from 1 to 99
+<:EXITPGMPOSn:> where n is a number from 1 to 99 |

+The value of the exit program user-defined parameter selected by the nth element of the EXITPGMPOS command parameter.
+If you wish to select text items from the spooled file and use them as variables, but do not wish to call any exit programs, specify EXITPGM(*VAR).
 You can assign as name of your own choosing to this item of data by means of the "Variable name" element of the EXITPGMPOS parameter.
-For example, if you were to specify the variable name "Invoice_number" on the first element of EXITPGMPOS, the CoolSpools variables <:EXITPGMPOS1:> and <:Invoice_number:> could then be used interchangeably.
+For example, if you were to specify the variable name "Invoice_number" on the first element of EXITPGMPOS, the CoolSpools variables <:EXITPGMPOS1:> and <:Invoice_number:> could then be used interchangeably. |

-where n is a number from 1 to 99
+<:EXITPGMKEYn:> where n is a number from 1 to 99 |

+The value of the exit program user-defined parameter selected by the nth element of the EXITPGMKEY command parameter.
+If you wish to select text items from the spooled file and use them as variables, but do not wish to call any exit programs, specify EXITPGM(*VAR).
 You can assign as name of your own choosing to this item of data by means of the "Variable name" element of the EXITPGMKEY parameter.
-For example, if you were to specify the variable name "Customer_number" on the first element of EXITPGMKEY, the CoolSpools variables <:EXITPGMKEY1:> and <:Customer_number:> could then be used interchangeably.
+For example, if you were to specify the variable name "Customer_number" on the first element of EXITPGMKEY, the CoolSpools variables <:EXITPGMKEY1:> and <:Customer_number:> could then be used interchangeably. |

 CoolSpools Functions